Last updated on April 28th, 2022 at 09:44 am.

 It must feel welcoming and like you own it whenever you are working from the office.

-While a home office might not welcome clients, it must force you to feel like you have reported to work.
+While a home office might not welcome clients, it must force you to feel like you have reported working.

 Things to avoid to create an ideal home office